Purpose now email book

 Sadie Robertson Huff is a New York Times bestselling author, speaker, TV star, and influential voice for young Christian women.
 She has a podcast called WOAH, That’s Good and 4.6 million followers on Insta.

-And last year, Sadie used Mighty Pro to launch her own online brand community and app – LO sister.
+Sadie used Mighty Pro to launch her own branded community app and online community – LO sister.
 It’s a faith-based community that helps young women live out their faith and meet others on their spiritual journeys.

 lo sister app